 Wedding traditions explained

-There are many things people expect to see at weddings.
-The majority of traditions are second nature, and no one questions the origin.
-The truth is there are many traditions which have an interesting background.
-Things we’ve inherited from different times which still happen today.
-In this blog, we will be exploring the sometimes weird origins of wedding traditions.
+There are many things people expect to see at a wedding.
+The majority of wedding day traditions are second nature, and no one questions the origin.
+Many traditions such as the bouquet toss and cutting the wedding cake.
+In this blog, we will be exploring (the sometimes weird) origins of wedding traditions.

 Father gives away the bride

-We all love to hear the sound of wedding bells.
-But the origin of this is slightly more sinister than a happy song.
+We all love to hear the sound of wedding ceremony bells.
+But the origin of this wedding tradition is slightly more sinister than a happy song.
 Wedding bells were originally used to ward off evil spirits, which is a common theme in old marriage traditions.
 Several of these originated from the idea of keeping away evil from the ceremony and protecting the bride and groom to offer them good fortune.

 If you’re looking to tie the knot and need the perfect wedding venues in Oxfordshire, look no further than Milton Hill House.
 Our fantastic Georgian Manor in Oxford is the ideal place to have your big day.
-Surrounded by a sweeping drive, landscaped Italian gardens and beautiful vistas, we’re sure to make your occasion extra special.
+Surrounded by a sweeping drive, landscaped Italian gardens and beautiful vistas, we’ll be sure to make your occasion extra special.
 Get in contact with our friendly team today for more information to begin your wedding planning!Go back to other articles